UnitTestBot/UTBotJava/docs/PythonSupport.md

 ## Requirements

-1. IntelliJ IDEA 2022.2 or later
+1. IntelliJ IDEA — for compatibility, see [UnitTestBot on JetBrains Marketplace](https://plugins.jetbrains.com/plugin/19445-unittestbot/versions).
 2. Python 3.8 or later
 3. [Python plugin](https://plugins.jetbrains.com/plugin/631-python) for IntelliJ IDEA

-If you already have a Python project, you usually have no need to install or configure anything else, but if you have trouble with launching UnitTestBot Python, please refer to [advanced requirements section](../utbot-python/docs/CLI.md#requirements).
+If you already have a Python project, you usually have no need to install or configure anything else, but if you have trouble with launching UnitTestBot for Python code, please refer to [advanced requirements section](../utbot-python/docs/CLI.md#requirements).

-_Note:_ the `com.intellij.modules.python` package should be specified in `/utbot-intellij/resources/plugin.xml` as a dependency for using Python PSI tree.

 ## How to install and use